-The licence to use the certification trade mark usually covers a five-year period.
-If the entity responsible for a product or service wishes to continue using the certification trade mark after the end of the period specified in the licence agreement, it must agree to a new licence with the Department.
+The duration of the licence to use the certification trade mark is specified in the licence agreement.
+If the entity responsible for an organisation wishes to continue using the certification trade mark after this time, it must agree to a new licence with the Department.